Solomon Carter Fuller: Early life and education

 Solomon Fuller was born on August 11, 1872, in Monrovia, Liberia, to Americo-Liberian parents of African-American descent.
 His father, Solomon, had become a coffee planter in Liberia and an official in its government.
 Fuller's mother, Anna Ursala (reported also as Ursilla or Ursula) James, was the daughter of physicians and medical missionaries.
 His paternal grandparents, John Lewis Fuller and his wife, had been slaves in Virginia.
 John Fuller bought his and his enslaved wife's freedom and they moved to the city of Norfolk, Virginia.
 The couple emigrated from there to Liberia in 1852, to a colony set up in West Africa by the American Colonization Society beginning earlier in the century.
 They helped establish the nation developed by African Americans and liberated African slaves.

 Fuller's mother set up a school to teach Solomon and other children in the area.
 Fuller also studied at the College Preparatory School of Monrovia.

 He had a keen interest in medicine given that his maternal grandparents were medical missionaries in Liberia.
 Fuller moved to the United States to study at Livingstone College in Salisbury, North Carolina, graduating in 1893.
 Later he attended Long Island College Medical School.

 He completed his MD degree in 1897 from Boston University School of Medicine.
 It was a homeopathic institution open to students of all races and genders.
-He pursued further research at the Royal Psychiatric Hospital of the University of Munich, Germany, conducting research under Emil Kraepelin and Alois Alzheimer.
+He pursued further research at the Royal Psychiatric Hospital of the Ludwig-Maximilians-Universität München, Germany, conducting research under Emil Kraepelin and Alois Alzheimer.